-Erisa Karafili is currently a Research Associate at the Resilient Information Systems Security research group (RISS group), Department of Computing.
+Erisa Karafili is a Marie Curie Fellow at the Resilient Information Systems Security research group (RISS group), Department of Computing.

 Her main research focus is solving different security problems with the use of formal methods together with techniques from artificial intelligence, knowledge representation, network security and social science.